 Application Note: The first option, where the user ID deny and the user ID permit appear before any group permissions are checked, is the preferred selection.
-It is the only option that will be acceptable for medium robustness DAC policy rules.

-- FDP_ACF.1.3-NIAP-0407 Refinement: The TSF shall explicitly authorize access of subjects to DBMS-controlled objects based on the following additional rules: [selection: assignment: rules, based on security attributes, that explicitly authorize access of subjects to objects], "no additional rules"]. - 89 Application Note: This element allows specifications of additional rules for authorized administrators to bypass the Discretionary Access Control policy for system management or maintenance (e.g., system backup). - FDP_ACF.1.4-NIAP-0407 The TSF shall explicitly deny access of subjects to objects based on the following rules: [selection: [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects], "no additional explicit denial rules"]. - 5.1.2.3 Subset residual information protection (FDP_RIP.1)
+- FDP_ACF.1.3-NIAP-0407 Refinement: The TSF shall explicitly authorize access of subjects to DBMS-controlled objects based on the following additional rules: [selection: assignment: rules, based on security attributes, that explicitly authorize access of subjects to objects], "no additional rules"]. - Application Note: This element allows specifications of additional rules for authorized administrators to bypass the Discretionary Access Control policy for system management or maintenance (e.g., system backup). - FDP_ACF.1.4-NIAP-0407 The TSF shall explicitly deny access of subjects to objects based on the following rules: [selection: [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects], "no additional explicit denial rules"]. - 5.1.2.3 Subset residual information protection (FDP_RIP.1)